-146 Staff122 From the commencement of this Agreement, staff (other than casual staffCasual Staff) will be entitled to paid sick leave as specified below when they are unable to attend work due to personal illness or incapacity, and do not receive workers' compensation payments in respect of the absence:
+Staff (other than casual staff) will be entitled to paid sick leave as specified below when they are unable to attend work due to personal illness or incapacity, and do not receive workers' compensation payments in respect of the absence:

-Continuous Service

-Leave entitlement

-(a) Less than 1 year

-2 weeks credited each year

-(b) 1 year or more 10 weeks credited each year

-(c) 20 or more years

-As per (b) or 2 weeks per year of service, less sick leave already taken on full pay, to a maximum of one calendar year less the amount of sick leave already taken on full pay days' paid personal leave per year.
-Leave untaken in the year of accrual is added to a staff member's entitlement on the anniversary of their appointment and remains to their credit for 12 months accumulates from year to year, to a maximum of 10 days per year.
+Continuous Service Leave entitlement (a) Less than 1 year 2 weeks credited each year (b) 1 year or more 10 weeks credited each year (c) 20 or more years As per (b) or 2 weeks per year of service, less sick leave already taken on full pay, to a maximum of one calendar year less the amount of sick leave already taken on full pay

-- 123 Staff who were employed before the commencement of this Agreement will retain personal leave credits that were accrued before the Agreement commenced, to a maximum of 50 days.

-124 Subject to available credits, staff may take paid personal leave in - Subject to available credits, staff may take paid personal leave in the following circumstances: - (a) where they are unable to attend work due to due to personal illness or injury (sick leave);

-(b) that date. to care for a member of their Immediate Family 147 If a public holiday, as defined in clause 125, falls during a period during which the staff member has taken paid personal or carer's leave, the staff member is taken not to be on paid personal or carer's leave on that public holiday unless they would have otherwise been required to work on that day.

-148 No payment is made in lieu of unused sick leave on termination.
+- \ Leave untaken in the year of accrual is added to a staff member's entitlement on the anniversary of their appointment and remains to their credit for 12 months from that date. - 147 If a public holiday, as defined in clause 125, falls during a period during which the staff member has taken paid personal or carer's leave, the staff member is taken not to be on paid personal or carer's leave on that public holiday unless they would have otherwise been required to work on that day. - 148 No payment is made in lieu of unused sick leave on termination.

-149 Additional paid sick leave may be approved by the Delegated Officer (Staffing) in exceptional circumstances if a staff member is seriously ill and suffering substantial hardship and has used up all of their paid sick leave entitlement.
+Additional paid sick leave may be approved by the Delegated Officer (Staffing) in exceptional circumstances if a staff member is seriously ill and suffering substantial hardship and has used up all of their paid sick leave entitlement.